ron96G/whatsapp-bizapi-mock/README.md

 1. Generate inbound traffic with different messages and media
 2. Generate stati for outbound traffic
+3. Rate limiting
-3. (TBD) Validate outbound traffic
+4. (TBD) Validate outbound traffic
-4. Rate limiting
+5. (TBD) strict validation (only allow outbound messages to users that have sent a inbound message)

 ## Supported Messages
 The following message types are currently supported.